ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 ## Part 1: Getting to Know Your Peers, Ice Breaker Activity (5 mins)

 We will split into groups of 3-4 students.
-For week 1, you may sit wherever you want and choose who you want to work with.
-Starting week 2, we will have assigned seating and groups.
-These groups will be somewhat stable throughout the quarter, though some small changes will likely happen.
+Choose your groups wisely, as these are your groups for the rest of the quarter!
 You will have a tutor or TA assigned to your group for help.

 In your groups, share:
 - How you'd like people to refer to you (pronounce your name/nickname, pronouns like he/her/they, etc)